-The Chief of Police shall produce a multi-year Accessibility Plan for the Police Service.
+The Chief of Police shall produce a multi-year Accessibility Plan for the Police Service that outlines the organization's strategy to prevent and remove barriers and meet its requirements under the IASR.
 The Plan will be posted on the OPS website and shall be made available in an accessible format and with communications supports, upon request.
-Progress on the Plan will be provided annually to the Board.
+A progress report on the Plan will be provided annually to the Board.
 The Accessibility Plan shall be reviewed and, if necessary, updated at least once every five (5) years.